What is a savings account, and how does it work?

 2. Shop around for the best option

 You have many options to choose from when opening an account.
-Look for a savings account that offers a good interest rate and has minimal or no fees.
-You may also want to pick an account that doesn't require a minimum balance.
+Look for a savings account that offers these features:

 3. Apply for the new account

 Most banks require you to fill out an application with your information.
-If you're opening an account online, you may get approved within a few minutes.
+If you're opening a savings account online, you may get approved within a few minutes.

 4. Transfer the funds

 Once your bank account is open, you'll need to put money into it.
-You can do that by transferring funds from another account at the same bank, depositing a check or cash or transferring money from another bank.
+You can deposit money into your savings account in several ways:

 Savings account FAQs